Custom Metal Brackets and Mounting Components

 - Stainless steel machining is often preferred when the bracket sits in a corrosive environment or needs a stronger, more rugged feel

 If the bracket mates to visible hardware, enclosure panels or corrosion-sensitive assemblies, note that at RFQ stage so finish selection supports the real use condition.
+That is especially useful when comparing custom aluminum brackets against custom steel brackets for the same assembly package.

 Bracket DFM and cost drivers